bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 about the format, dimensions, and so on.
-The main way to write to a texture is [`wgpu::Buffer::write_texture`], which is similar to [`wgpu::Device::write_buffer`] in that it is delayed for dispatch until commands are next send to the GPU.
+The main way to write to a texture is [`wgpu::Buffer::write_texture`], which is similar to [`wgpu::Device::write_buffer`] in that it is delayed for dispatch until commands are next sent to the GPU.
 It's also possible to copy a buffer to a texture using [`wgpu::CommandEncoder::copy_buffer_to_texture`].
 Like buffers, textures can be deallocated using [`wgpu::Texture::destroy`].

-Unlike buffers, textures tend not to be used directly on the GPU side.
-They are instead accessed through views and samplers.
+Textures are usually accessed in shaders through views and samplers.

 A [`wgpu::TextureView`] is a "view" on a specific texture.
-The view describes how the raw texture data should be interpreted, and indicates which parts are important and which parts can be ignored.
+The view describes how the raw texture data should be interpreted, and the subset of the texture to access.
 Views are created using [`wgpu::Texture::create_view`].
 They will be very important when we get into bind groups later on.

 A [`wgpu::Sampler`] is a method of sampling color values from a texture at a given texture coordinate.
 They are created using